kennethjmyers/kennethjmyers.github.io/_posts/2016-05-12-Citibike_data_i.md

     <br>
 </div>

+### What does any of this mean?

 These results were more interesting than I expected.
 We see some areas like 10282 (an area near the WTC) that get a lot of use out of their available bike stations (2 total) or 10018 which gets a lot of use based on the number of people there.
 However, there are other zip codes like 11201 (located in Brooklyn) which has the most stations at 32 and very low RDSC.
 Comparing this with the earlier data, we see that 11201 isn't even in the top 10 places to depart from or arrive at. **So why does it have the most bike stations?**

 I also want to point out that areas with high RDSC (high usage per station) also tend to be on the lower end of the amount of stations (ex: 10282, 10018, 10280, 10006, 10069, 10004).
 This is indicative of areas that could use more stations/bikes.
 This is less apparent for high RDC and for both lower RDSC and RDC the number of stations appears more random.

 We do not have a baseline of what constitutes a surplus or deficit of bikes at a location (it is not possible to obtain that from this data, at least not without knowing how many bikes are at a location to start).
 Because of this we cannot say for certain that there is a deficit of bikes at 10282 or a surplus at 10211, despite what RDSC may suggest.
 Instead, what we are seeing is where stations are being utilized significantly  and places where they are underutilized.

-Two immediate reactions to these areas come to mind:
+Two immediate reactions to these findings come to mind:

 1. Either more promotion needs to be done in the underutilized areas to get people using the bikes, or
 2. Less bike stations are needed in these areas and they can be moved more popular areas.